Kevin Hyland

-Kevin Hyland, OBE (born 1963) was the United Kingdom’s first Independent Anti-Slavery Commissioner, leading efforts to tackle slavery and human trafficking.
-He left the post in May 2018 and was succeeded by Dame Sara Thornton.
-He is the Chair of IHRB's Leadership Group for Responsible Recruitment, collaboration between leading companies and expert organisations to drive positive change in the way that migrant workers are recruited.
-He was formerly head of the London Metropolitan Police Service’s Human Trafficking Unit.
+Kevin Hyland OBE (born 1963) was the United Kingdom's first Independent Anti-Slavery Commissioner, leading efforts to tackle slavery and human trafficking.
+He was the first holder of that post, from November 2014 to May 2018.
+He is the chair of IHRB's Leadership Group for Responsible Recruitment, a collaboration between leading companies and expert organisations to drive positive change in the way that migrant workers are recruited.
+He was formerly head of the London Metropolitan Police Service's Human Trafficking Unit.

 Police career

 Hyland was a police officer for 30 years until retiring from the force as a detective inspector in 2014.
 As a detective Hyland specialised in various crimes throughout his policing career including homicide, gun crime, anti-corruption and then human trafficking and slavery.
-When working as a senior investigating officer, Hyland was responsible for the convictions of a large number of international organised crime groups, which included conducting multi-national JITs (joint investigation teams) bi-lateral prosecutions various criminal offences including money laundering, corruption, sexual exploitation and human trafficking.
+When working as a senior investigating officer, Hyland was responsible for the convictions of a large number of international organised crime groups, which included conducting multi-national joint investigation teams leading to bi-lateral prosecutions various criminal offences including money laundering, corruption, sexual exploitation and human trafficking.

-In 2010 Hyland was appointed as the lead for the London Metropolitan Police’s Human Trafficking Unit.
-During Hyland’s tenure the London Metropolitan Police saw an increase in victim identifications and successful prosecutions of traffickers.
-He retired from the MPS in 2014 with the title of Detective Inspector, after some 30 years of service, in order to accept the position of "anti-slavery tsar".
+In 2010 Hyland was appointed as the lead for the London Metropolitan Police's Human Trafficking Unit.
+During his tenure the London Metropolitan Police saw an increase in victim identifications and successful prosecutions of traffickers.
+He retired from the MPS in 2014 with the rank of Detective Inspector in order to accept the position of "anti-slavery tsar".

+Prior to being a police officer, Hyland served in the Royal Military Police.